norvig/paip-lisp/docs/chapter1.md

 > (first-name '(Mr Blue Jeans)) BLUE

-The function f i rst-name is said to be recursive because its definition includes a call to itself.
+The function first-name is said to be recursive because its definition includes a call to itself.
 Programmers who are new to the concept of recursion sometimes find it mysterious.
 But recursive functions are really no different from nonrecursive ones.
 Any function is required to return the correct value for the given input(s).
 Another